mjackson/broccoli-rev/README.md

 ## broccoli-rev

-Add the checksum of files in a tree to the output filename.
+A [Broccoli](https://github.com/joliss/broccoli) plugin that adds the checksum of files to the output filename.

 ### Usage